thor314/obsidian-setup/Getting Started with Obsidian.md

 Obsidian is close in spirit to Notion, another note-taking and general organization tool that you may have used, which provides useful comparison.
 Obsidian is like Notion, if it were local-first (lives on your file system) and Markdown based (not Notion's proprietary file format).
 This makes Obsidian well suited for personal tasks like journaling, note-taking, and self-organization.

 On the other hand, Obsidian is *not* well suited for:
 - Collaborative organization and knowledge bases: Obsidian lives on your file system, not in the cloud (the developers offer cloud hosting and syncing for a \$100 annual subscription.)
-If you want collaborative markdown a la Google Docs, consider trying out HackMD book feature.
+If you want collaborative markdown a la Google Docs, consider trying out HackMD's book feature.
 - Mobile-first experiences: Even with the premium cloud sync, Obsidian's mobile experience is functional, but not phenomenal.
 I open Obsidian on my phone for grocery lists, or sometimes journal voice memos with speech-to-text, but not much else.
 - Tables, spreadsheets, databases: Obsidian can do these things, but Markdown wasn't designed for these features in mind.
 Setting these up is more involved than just using a Notion database or spreadsheet; I typically use Google spreadsheets for my own data tracking purposes.
 - Website hosting: Notion has great website hosting options.
 For a \$200 per year premium, Obsidian Publish's website offering is okay, but not impressive.
 However, since you're working with Markdown, you may just copy your files into a static site generator, or otherwise, export them to whatever other format you may desire.